-I am a proud member both of The Magic Circle and of Equity.
-But what are they and what does my membership mean to you?
+I am a proud member of both The Magic Circle and of Equity.
+But what are these organisations and what does my membership mean to you?

-Many people have heard of The Magic Circle but aren’t quite sure what it is… or even if it really exists!
-It’s one of the questions that I get asked most often.
-So, here’s a brief overview for the curious.
+Of course, lots of people have heard of The Magic Circle.
+But, many aren’t quite sure what it is… or even if it really exists!
+So, what exactly is a Magic Circle Magician?

 The Magic Circle’s membership meet at the society’s headquarters in Euston, London.
 Here they can attend lectures from visiting guest magicians, utilise the vast magic libraries, visit the museum or work on their acts with other like-minded magicians in the clubroom.

-Membership of The Magic Circle is a real milestone in the careers of many magicians and the membership process is far from easy.
+Membership of The Magic Circle is a real milestone in the careers of many magicians.
+However, the membership process is far from easy.

-First, the magician will attend an interview at The Magic Circle Headquarters to ensure that his or her skills and knowledge are appropriate for the more formal examination (audition).
+First, the magician attends an interview at The Magic Circle Headquarters.
+This ensures that his or her skills and knowledge are appropriate for the more formal examination (audition).

-At the audition, the magician will perform a six to eight-minute magical presentation in front of an audience of magicians and a panel of judges.
-The performance is marked against a rigorous set of criteria revolving around technical ability and presentation skills.
+At the audition, the magician performs a six to eight-minute magical presentation.
+This will be in front of an audience of magicians, plus a panel of four judges.
+The judges assess everything from technical ability to presentation skills.

-It’s only after that point that the magician can use the title “Member of The Magic Circle” and use the initials M.M.C. after their name.
+It’s only then that the magician can use the title “Member of The Magic Circle” and use the initials M.M.C.

-Gaining membership to The Magic Circle is often just the first step for many members, as there are actually THREE degrees of membership.
+Gaining membership to The Magic Circle is often just the first step for many members.
+This is because there are actually THREE degrees of membership.

-The magician can opt to undertake a further, more rigorous performance examination, which is assessed under far stricter criteria.
+More experienced performers sometimes volunteer to take a further, more rigorous examination with stricter criteria.
 If successful, the magician will then be able to use the title Associate of The Inner Magic Circle (A.I.M.C).

-A.I.M.C is as far as it’s possible to progress by ability alone and this is the degree that I was proud to be awarded in 2007.
+A.I.M.C is as far as it’s possible to progress by ability alone.
+I was proud to receive this degree in 2007.

 The Magic Circle also makes a number of individual awards each year.
 The most well-known of these are:-

-I competed in The Magic Circle Close-Up Magician of The Year for the first and only time in 2018 and I was delighted to achieve second place.
+In 2018, I competed in The Magic Circle Close-Up Magician of The Year for the first and only time.
+I achieved second place.

 Equity used to be known simply as “The Actors’ Union”.
-Nowadays it represents a broad range of more than 43,000 performers and creatives including, of course, magicians.
+Nowadays, the union represents a broad range of more than 43,000 performers and creatives.
+This, of course, includes magicians.

-Being a member of Equity comes with many benefits to the performer but, to you as a client, it means that the person you’re hiring is a bona fide professional with £10 million public liability insurance and top level legal representation should anything go seriously wrong during his or her act.
+Being a member of Equity comes with many benefits to the performer.
+However, to you as a client, it means that you’re hiring a bona fide professional.
+You will covered with £10 million public liability insurance should anything go seriously wrong during the act.